Photo courtesy National Archives Of Poland

 Photo courtesy Frazer Ormondroyd

 Leslie was an athletic young man who excelled in steeplechase riding and lawn tennis.
 He first took up skating as a young law student.
-He met Violet at the Westover Ice Rink in Bournemouth and the two soon formed a partnership... both on and off the ice.
+He met Violet at the Westover Ice Rink in Bournemouth, when he was playing in an exhibition hockey game.
+The two soon formed a partnership... both on and off the ice.
 After placing third in their first bid for the British pairs title and second in a waltzing contest at the Westminster Ice Club, they claimed their first of six consecutive national pairs titles in 1934.
 They were quietly married the following spring.

 Throughout the thirties, Violet and Leslie were, without question, the UK's most successful pairs team.
 They won the silver medal at the 1936 European Championships and twice won the bronze medal at the World Championships.
 Though they 'only' placed seventh at the 1936 Winter Olympic Games in Garmisch-Partenkirchen, one judge had them as high as third.
 Eminent British skater, judge and writer T.D.
 Richardson once wrote, "The pairs skating of Mr. and Mrs. Cliff is distinguished by a splendid togetherness, one of the great essentials of good pair skating.
 Their programme is always a delight to watch as it is performed with excellent speed [and] impeccable accuracy and charm, while their timing is beyond reproach."